 Truancy & Conduct Intervention Program

-Five or more unexcused absences
+Five (5) or more unexcused absences;

-Ten or more unexcused tardies
+Ten or more unexcused tardies.

 All students (K-12) are subject to the regulations of the Early Warning Program and the provisions as follows:

-Provides that a parent may be fined $500.00 and receive up to one year of hard labor if convicted of parental neglect; contributing to the delinquency of a minor; or if the child is found to be a child inNEED OF SUPERVISION.
+Provides that a parent may be fined $500.00 and receive up to one year in jail if convicted of parental neglect; contributing to the delinquency of a minor; or if the child is found to be a child in Need of Supervision.
 They may also be required to pay restitution to the Board of Education.

-An important part of the EARLY WARNING PROGRAM is to offer help or assistance to parents and students with problems which may interfere with the Hearing Process.
+An important part of the Early Warning Program is to offer help or assistance to parents and students with problems which may interfere with the Hearing Process.